Overconvergence of \'etale $(\varphi,\Gamma)$-modules in families: The Tate Sen method for Tate rings

 such that

 Then there exists $M\in\M_{d}(\widetilde{\Lambda}^{H})$ with $\val(M-1)\geq b-c_{2}-c_{3}$ such that $M^{-1}U\gamma(M)=1+f^{k}V_{1}+f^{k}V_{2}$ such that

 \end{lem}

 \begin{proof} This again just follows the proof of \cite[Lem.
 3.2.3]{BC08}, but there are a few small modifications required, so we give more details.
 One sets\footnote{Compare this to the proof of loc. cit, where one takes $V=(1-\gamma)^{-1}(1-\R_{H,n})(U_{2})$.
-The change is necessary for us because in general $\gamma-1$ does not act linearly on $f^{k}$)}
+The change is necessary for us because in general $\gamma-1$ does not act linearly on $f^{k}$.
+This is also the only place where we have used the assumption that $f^{\pm1}\in\Lambda_{H,n}$.)}

 By explicit calculations, one checks using (TS2), (TS3), the $\Lambda_{H,n}$-linearity of $\R_{H,n}$, and the expansion